AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 * Size of the file attachment is 0 bytes.

-* The format of the file attachment is not defined in the **[!UICONTROL Supported File Types]** section while configuring the File Attachment component in an Adaptive Form.
+* The format of the file attachment is not defined in the [Supported File Types](introduction-forms-authoring.md) section while configuring the File Attachment component in an Adaptive Form.

 ### Forward path and Redirect URL {#forward-path-and-redirect-url}